armanijohnny/MacProMiniHackintosh/README.md

 * **LAN:** Works just fine but needs the right kext
 * **Final Cut Pro:** Works just fine
 * **Audio:** Top headphone jack works.
 I plan on using a USB for my DAC.
+* **Sleep:** As of 11/13/20 with the Big Sur update it works just fine with no mods!

 ## What Doesn't Work